N1N0BLA/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset-/README.md

 Code: **`plt.show()`**
 - Function: Displays the chart.
 - Purpose: To render and show the plot of artist count distribution.

+#### 📊 CHART ANALYSIS:
+- Main Pattern: The "Artist Count" distribution is right-skewed, with the majority of releases featuring only a single artist.
+This is indicated by the peak at an artist count of 1.
+- Trend: There is a decreasing frequency as the artist count increases, showing that releases with more artists are less common.
+- Outliers: There are some releases with a high artist count (5 or more), but they are quite rare, and these points could be considered outliers.
+These outliers may represent collaborations or ensemble works.

 ___
 ### PROBLEM 3
 #### Basic Descriptive Statistics